littlemight/suspect-expander/README.md

 ## Installation and Setup Instructions

 To run this project on your local machine, clone this repository.
-You will need <code>node</code> and <code>npm</code> installed on your machine.
+You will need `node` and `npm` installed on your machine.

 ### Installation